hermangroup/docs/wallets/electrum/security.rst

    Entering the recovery seed

-If your seed was entered correctly, Dash Electrum gives you the option to add a password for your wallet.
-After restoring your wallet, Dash Electrum will list any existing transactions from this wallet.
+If your seed was entered correctly, Historia Electrum gives you the option to add a password for your wallet.
+After restoring your wallet, Historia Electrum will list any existing transactions from this wallet.
 This process may take a few minutes, and the transactions may appear as **Not Verified**.
 This problem disappears after restarting the program.